Google is embracing Nest to make homes helpful—not just “smart”

 The company is even retroactively redubbing last year’s excellent Google Home Hub as the Nest Hub.
 For now, other products such as Google Home smart speakers won’t adopt a Nest identity, but they’ll give way to ones that do: “As we launch new products, we’ll shift the brand,” says Chandra.
 “These things are never instantaneous.”

-The increased emphasis on Nest also reflect evolution in Google’s thinking about what its hardware products are trying to offer consumers, and why consumers should care.
-The notion of smart homes has been around for eons: here’s an example of it being used in 1993, and I wouldn’t be surprised if you could find instances of it from decades earlier with a little digging.
+The increased emphasis on Nest also reflects evolution in Google’s thinking about what its hardware products are trying to offer consumers, and why consumers should care.
+The notion of smart homes has been around for eons: Here’s an example of it being used in 1993, and I wouldn’t be surprised if you could find instances of it from decades earlier with a little digging.
 But the term has never been viscerally exciting in the way that “personal computer” or “smartphone” once were.
 Or at least it’s not a phrase that I typically hear bandied about by real people—as opposed to industry executives or tech journalists.

 Sundar Pichai onstage at I/O. “We are moving from a company that helps you find answers to a company that helps you get things done…we want our products to work harder for you.” pic.twitter.com/WslCIb3mQh